-When academic misconduct has occurred, the student will be removed from the class which will result in a failing grade (F).
+When academic misconduct occurs, the student will be removed from the class, resulting in a failing grade (F).
 In addition, the student will not be allowed to withdraw from the course and will not be allowed to take an online course for one semester.

-Proctored Testing
+Proctored Testing Policy

 Mississippi Delta Community College uses proctored exams to ensure the integrity of student work.
-All Mississippi Delta Community College provided courses must administer a minimum of two proctored exams during the semester.
-If an instructor wishes not to administer two proctored exams, he/she must receive approval from the Vice President of Instruction.
+All Mississippi Delta Community College provides courses and must administer at least two proctored exams during the semester.